Keith-S-Thompson/fizzbuzz-c/README.md

 Still, it can be instructive to see how the program might be modified to avoid the duplication.

 It's easy enough to test whether `i` is a multiple of 3 just once, and if so, print `"Fizz"`, and then to test whether it's a multiple of 5, and if so, print `"Buzz"`.
-But then you have to remember whether you printed anything, and print the number itself *only* if you haven't printed either `"Fizz"` or `"Buzz"` (and then unconditionally print a new-line character).
+But then you have to remember whether you printed anything, and print the number itself *only* if you haven't printed either `"Fizz"` or `"Buzz"` *or both* (and then unconditionally print a new-line character).

 And there are a number of other ways to solve the problem.

-This project contains, so far, 17 different C implementations of FizzBuzz, most of them deliberately silly, using various combinations of the `?:` conditional operator, short-circuit `&&` and `||`, function pointers, arrays of function pointers, arrays of arrays of function
+This project contains, so far, 19 different C implementations of FizzBuzz, most of them deliberately silly, using various combinations of the `?:` conditional operator, short-circuit `&&` and `||`, function pointers, arrays of function pointers, arrays of arrays of function